-In a time where we need people to step up and become the very best of who they are capable of becoming, job satisfaction is at unprecedented lows and trust and confidence in senior leadership has plummeted.
+In a time when we need people to step up and become the very best of who they are capable of becoming, job satisfaction is at unprecedented lows and trust and confidence in senior leadership have plummeted.

 Change is hard.
 It is also the one constant we can count on.

-The LeaderShift required to compete today is to a more collaborative, connected approach where everyone has a voice, the best ideas are brought forward, people are valued and culture is viewed for what it is…the only long term, sustainable advantage.
+The shift required to compete today is to a more collaborative, connected approach where everyone has a voice, the best ideas are brought forward, people are valued and culture is viewed for what it is: the only long term, sustainable advantage.

-Lead to Inspire: Employees want to be inspired.
+Employees want to be inspired.
 Leaders need to lead from the front and live the change they want to see in others.
 The best way to inspire is to truly care.
-Through active mentoring and coaching you have the powerful opportunity to elevate performance and help people stretch to achieve their potential.
+Through active mentoring and coaching, you have the powerful opportunity to elevate performance and help people stretch to achieve their potential.

-Lead to Influence: Authority is overrated.
+Authority is overrated.
 Talent trumps tenure or title.
 The work is the boss.
 The ability to earn “followership,” by aligning people around shared objectives is essential.
-Influence is rooted in credibility and connectedness and today’s leaders needs to forge meaningful connections inside and outside the organization.
+Influence is rooted in credibility and connectedness and today’s leaders need to forge meaningful connections inside and outside the organization.
 You don’t need permission to have influence.

-Lead to Innovate: Leading change means facing internal resistance and taking some calculated risks.
+Leading change means facing internal resistance and taking some calculated risks.
 It’s too easy to say that you believe in something new, but then back down at the first sign of failure.
 Stopping short doesn’t serve as a catalyst for change.
 You’re inevitably going to make some mistakes.
 Failing forward is something that progressive leaders readily accept.
-Are you ready to go all in for something you believe in?
+Are you ready to go all-in for something you believe in?

 How committed to collaboration and connectedness is your CEO?
-Senior leadership?
+Your senior leadership?
 You?
-Worth considering.

 The way we organize work, elevate productivity and improve performance is changing.
 Right now.

-This next generation approach to business (Generation Flux) is opening up opportunity for those willing to embrace change, challenge the status quo and connect people to each other and a common purpose.
+This next-generation approach to business (Generation Flux) is opening up opportunities for those willing to embrace change, challenge the status quo and connect people to each other and a common purpose.